kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-alpha.md

 ## kubeadm alpha preflight node {#cmd-phase-preflight}

-You can use the `node` sub command to run preflight checks on a worker node.
+You can use the `node` sub command to run preflight checks on a node.

 {{< tabs name="tab-preflight" >}}
 {{< tab name="preflight" include="generated/kubeadm_alpha_preflight.md" />}}